How to Teach ESL Pronunciation and Phonics

 I’m lost in terminology!
 What do the different pronunciation-related terms mean?

 We’ve touched on the concept of phonics, but the terminology surrounding ESL pronunciation can be confusing at times, especially if you’re a native English-speaking teacher and you’re expected to teach the rules and patterns of your mother tongue that just come naturally to you.
-Therefore, let’s review a list of the most important vocabulary and buzzwords you will need to prepare for your ESL pronunciation lessons.

 The phonemic chart

 A basic tool in the ESL classroom is the phonemic chart.
 Referring to the chart on a regular basis can help your students get familiar with new words quickly, and they can sound out new words by themselves by looking at the chart.
-Keep a poster-sized chart in your classroom (or in the background of your screen if you’re teaching online) so your students’ have easy access to it!
+Keep a poster-sized chart in your classroom (or in the background of your screen if you’re teaching online) so your students have easy access to it!

 Tongue positions and mouth movement